davidtadams/action-logger/README.md

 npm install --save jc-action-logger
 ```

 This needs to be run in the project directory for which you are installing this library.
 The project should already be setup as an npm enabled project.
+If it is not you can look [here](https://docs.npmjs.com/cli/init) at how to initialize a project with npm.

 ## Using the Library